We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-New patients start by completing a virtual consultation, where you provide your medical history and birth control preferences to the SimpleHealth medical team, who then choose a form of birth control that fits your needs.
+New patients start by completing a virtual consultation, where you provide your medical history and birth control preferences to the SimpleHealth medical team.
+The team then chooses a form of birth control that fits your needs.
 The initial consultation costs $20, and most birth control is covered by insurance.
-People without insurance pay around $15 per month.
+People without insurance pay about $15 a month.

 Once everything is set up, the birth control is delivered monthly, removing the pharmacy middle person.

-SimpleHealth offers over 120 generic and name-brand birth control options, and you can choose between the pill, patch, and ring, depending upon what you’re looking for.
+SimpleHealth offers more than 120 generic and name-brand birth control options.
+You can choose between the pill, patch, and ring, depending upon what you’re looking for.

 Because landing on the right birth control pill can sometimes take a few tries, you stay in contact with the SimpleHealth team, who is ready to make subscription changes when necessary.

-Along with providing birth control, SimpleHealth also sells women-focused supplements targeted for reproductive health.
-Their supplement line includes a multivitamin, urinary tract support vitamin, and probiotic, which come in a 30-day supply and are shipped monthly.
+Along with providing birth control, SimpleHealth also sells supplements for women’s reproductive health.
+The supplement line includes a multivitamin, urinary tract support supplement, and probiotic, which come in a 30-day supply and are shipped monthly.

-SimpleHealth is a great telehealth option for people looking to streamline how they receive their birth control.
+SimpleHealth is a great telehealth option for people looking to streamline how they receive birth control.

-One of the challenges that many people face with birth control methods like the pill is remembering to refill their prescription on time, as missing a refill can mean having to start over.
+One of the challenges many people face with birth control methods, like the pill, is remembering to refill their prescription on time.
+Missing a refill can mean having to start over.

 Because SimpleHealth is delivered monthly and removes the need to go to the pharmacy, you may rest easy knowing that you have your contraception method when you need it.

-While SimpleHealth does offer a variety of birth control methods, those looking to use an intrauterine device or injectable hormone contraceptive won’t find those options with SimpleHealth.
+While SimpleHealth does offer various birth control methods, those looking to use an intrauterine device (IUD) or injectable hormone contraceptive won’t find those options with SimpleHealth.

-SimpleHealth is also an excellent option for people without insurance who are looking for affordable birth control along with the guidance of a doctor.
+SimpleHealth is also an excellent option for people without insurance who are looking for affordable birth control and a doctor’s guidance.